 London, October, 1888.

-This is an extract from Gawin Kirkham's "History and Explanation of the picture "The Broad and The Narrow Way".
+The above narrative is from Gawin Kirkham's "History and Explanation of the picture "The Broad and The Narrow Way".

 Also included in the publication is the Explanation of the picture by Mrs. Charlotte Reihlen

 (Republished from Private Collection - © 2018 Peter N Millward)